- Touring Windows Phone Store

 - Missing information on windowsphone.com.
 Sign in to windowsphone.com with the child's account.
 If you see a message asking for more information, such as the child's date of birth, fill in the info.

 - Missing information in the Microsoft account.
 Sign in to account.live.com with the child's account.
-Click Password and security info and make sure the account has security information and a strong password.
+Click Password and make sure the account has a strong password.
+Then click Security info and make sure the account has security information.

-You can see this message if an adult's Microsoft account is missing certain information, such as the account owner's date of birth or country/region.
+This message might appear if an adult's Microsoft account is missing certain information, such as the account owner's date of birth or country/region.
 Sign in to account.live.com with the account and fill in the missing info.

 For Microsoft accounts that have US as the country/region, Microsoft complies with the United States Children's Online Privacy Protection Act (COPPA) regarding online account creation for children under the age of 13.
-To verify that an adult is giving a child permission to create a new Microsoft account, COPPA requires that a small amount be charged to the adult's credit card.
+To verify that an adult is giving a child permission to create a new Microsoft account, COPPA requires that a small amount be charged to the adult's credit card, which must be US-based.
+This applies to any child account with the country/region set to US, even if the child does not live in the US.

 To learn more, see the Windows support website.